 Arrive to each class session on time and stay for its duration.
 Tardiness and absences will be noted and result in the lowering of your grade.
-A maximum of 2 excused absences (Doctor's note required).
-If speaking in public is difficult for you, come to office hours or email me your extensive thoughts on the readings.
+Maximum of 2 excused absences (Doctor's note required).
+If speaking in public is difficult for you, come to office hours or e-mail (India or I) your extensive thoughts on the readings.

 In Class POP Reading quizzes: These reading quizzes will occur randomly in order to encourage on-time reading.
 Each will consist of 10 identifications questions that substantively demonstrate your knowledge of the key concepts, historical/cultural individuals and/or events drawn from the assigned reading and course lectures.
 Quiz on Canvas.
-20 minutes for exam.
+20 minutes for each quiz.

 In Class Midterms: Each will consist of 40 identifications questions that substantively demonstrate your knowledge of the key concepts, historical/cultural individuals and/or events drawn from the assigned reading and course lectures.
-Quiz on Canvas.
-50 minutes for exam.
+Midterms on Canvas.
+50 minutes for each exam.

-Project/Final Week Project Presentation: Project is worth 100 points total.
+Project and Project Presentation: Project is worth 100 points total.
 10 points for identifying project title and objectives (1-2 paragraphs), 10 points for identifying applicable grant.
-30 points for Finals Week project presentation (maximum 5 minutes each PowerPoint presentation).
+30 points for project presentation (maximum 5 minutes each PowerPoint presentation).
 50 points for completed grant application.
 Must get at least 50 points on project to pass class.

-\All written work must be typed in 12 pt.
+All written work must be typed in 12 pt.
 Times New Roman font with 1-inch margins.
 For proper essay format and citation guidelines, please refer to the MLA stylebook.
 Please proofread, spell-check, paginate and staple all work.
+It is highly recommended that each student follows one science-based journal, popular journal or news feed.
+Science, Scientific American, New York Times "Science" column, New England Journal of Medicine, etc.